Hippocratic Oath: Euthanasia

+Abortion

-The interpreted AD 275 fragment of the oath contains a prohibition of abortion that is in contradiction to original Hippocratic text On the Nature of the Child, which contains a description of an abortion, without any implication that it was morally wrong, and descriptions of abortifacient medications are numerous in the ancient medical literature.
-The oath’s stance on abortion was unclear even in the ancient world where physicians debated whether the specification of pessaries was a ban on simply pessaries, or a blanket ban on all abortion methods.
-Scribonius Largus was adamant in AD 43 (the earliest surviving reference to the oath) that it precluded abortion.
+The oath's stance on abortion was unclear even in the ancient world where physicians debated whether the specification of pessaries was a ban on simply pessaries, or a blanket ban on all abortion methods: In the earliest surviving reference to the oath, written in 43 AD, Scribonius Largus was adamant that it precluded abortion.
 In the 1st or 2nd century AD work Gynaecology, Soranus of Ephesus wrote that one party of medical practitioners followed the Oath and banished all abortifacients, while the other party—to which he belonged—was willing to prescribe abortions, but only for the sake of the mother's health.
-William Henry Samuel Jones states that "abortion…though doctors are forbidden to cause it, was possibly not condemned in all cases".
-He believed that the oath prohibited abortions, though not under all circumstances.
+William Henry Samuel Jones believes that, although the oath prohibited abortions, it may not have been condemned under all circumstances.
 John M. Riddle argues that because Hippocrates specified pessaries, he only meant pessaries and therefore it was acceptable for a Hippocratic doctor to perform abortions using oral drugs, violent means, a disruption of daily routine or eating habits, and more.
 Other scholars, most notably Ludwig Edelstein, believe that the author intended to prohibit any and all abortions.
-Olivia De Brabandere writes that regardless of the author’s original intention, the vague and polyvalent nature of the relevant line has allowed both professionals and non-professionals to interpret and use the oath in.
-While many Christian versions of the Hippocratic Oath, particularly from the middle-ages, explicitly prohibited abortion, the prohibition is often omitted from many oaths taken in US medical schools today, though it remains controversial.
+It is also possible the ban means forbidding the women specifically from deciding to have an abortion, limiting the right of that decision to the men.
+Olivia De Brabandere writes that regardless of the author's original intention, the vague and polyvalent nature of the relevant line has allowed both professionals and non-professionals to interpret and use the oath in several ways.
+While many Christian versions of the Hippocratic Oath, particularly from the Middle Ages, explicitly prohibited abortion, the prohibition is often omitted from many oaths taken in US medical schools today, though it remains controversial.

+Religious themes

 The oath stands out among comparable ancient texts on medical ethics and professionalism through its heavily religious tone, a factor which makes attributing its authorship to Hippocrates particularly difficult.
-Phrases such as 'but I will keep pure and holy both my life and my art' suggest a deep, almost monastic devotion to the art of medicine.
-He who keeps to the oath is promised 'reputation among all men for my life and for my art'.
+Phrases such as "but I will keep pure and holy both my life and my art" suggest a deep, almost monastic devotion to the art of medicine.
+He who keeps to the oath is promised "reputation among all men for my life and for my art".
 This contrasts heavily with Galenic writings on professional ethics, which employ a far more pragmatic approach, where good practice is defined as effective practice, without reference to deities.
 The oath's importance among the medical community is nonetheless attested by its appearance on the tombstones of physicians, and by the fourth century AD it had come to stand for the medical profession.

-The oath continued to be in use in the Byzantine Christian world with its references to pagan deities replaced by a Christian preamble, as in the 12th-century manuscript pictured in the shape of a cross.
+The oath continued to be in use in the Byzantine Christian world with its references to pagan deities replaced by a Christian preamble.